JacquesCarette/Drasil/wiki/Debugging-in-Drasil.md

 ### So, what does this ultimately mean?

-This means that some example (likely the named one throwing the error in the first place) is missing some chunk information in it's `ChunkDB`!
+This means that some example (likely the named one throwing the error in the first place) is missing some chunk information in its `ChunkDB`!

 ## Solution